BLKSerene/Wordless/doc/doc_eng.md

 - **3.1.2 Count of Sentences**<br>
     Number of sentences in each file. *Wordless* will automatically apply the built-in sentence tokenizer according to the language of each file in order to calculate the number of sentences in each file.
 You can change the sentence tokenizer settings via **Menu → Preferences → Settings → Sentence Tokenization → Sentence Tokenizer Settings**.

-- **3.1.3 Count of Clauses**<br>
+- **3.1.3 Count of Sentence Segments**<br>
-    Number of clauses (delimited by commas, colons, semi-colons, question marks, exclamations marks, quotes, em-dashes, etc.) in each file. *Wordless* will automatically apply the built-in clause tokenizer according to the language of each file in order to calculate the number of clauses in each file.
+    Number of sentence segments (delimited by commas, colons, semi-colons, question marks, exclamations marks, quotes, em-dashes, etc.) in each file. *Wordless* will automatically apply the built-in sentence segment tokenizer according to the language of each file in order to calculate the number of sentence segments in each file.

 - **3.1.4 Count of Tokens**<br>
     Number of tokens in each file. *Wordless* will automatically apply the built-in word tokenizer according to the language of each file in order to calculate the number of tokens in each file.
 You can change the word tokenizer settings via **Menu → Preferences → Settings → Word Tokenization → Word Tokenizer Settings**.